 Highlights: Quiet Yarra River stretches, Collingwood Children’s Farm & Abbotsford Convent arts precinct, Moonee Ponds Creek under freeway overpasses & Docklands.
 Options: Visit Melbourne Zoo.

 Sports & Parks 15km, 1.5 hr

 Highlights: Yarra River, MCG, Rod Laver Arena, Soccer Stadium, Royal Botanic Gardens, The Tan running track, War Memorial, Albert Park Lake & Grand Prix track.
 Options: Chapel St shopping and café district.
 Williamstown & beyond 30km, 2-3hrs Highlights: Docklands, Williamstown historic port.
 Options: Ride beyond Williamstown to Altona via wetlands (12km each way) Take a ferry to or from Williamstown & ride from there or catch the train back to Flinders Street Station from Williamstown or Altona.
 If you want a bit more adventure there are two wonderful "rail trails" on disused trainlines just an hour or so away from Melbourne... and easily reachable by train.
-You can pick up your bike from Rentabike @ Federation Square then jump on a train right across the road at Flinders St Station for the trip to Geelong or Lilydale for these fantastic day trips.
+You can pick up your bike from Melbourne by Bike in the Docklands then jump on a train at Flinders St Station for the trip to Geelong or Lilydale for these fantastic day trips.
 We've done both rides and highly recommend them.
 The countryside between Lilydale and Warburton is particularly beautiful, and is the kind of scenery that inspired the famous Heidelberg School painters in the early 20th century.

 THE WARBURTON RAIL TRAIL NEAR LILYDALE (pictured above)